 The inclusion scenes (figure 2) had features similar to those of rubies from Mozambique: short needles, particle banding, and reflective platelets (V. Pardieu et al., “Rubies from the Montepuez area, Mozambique,” GIA News from Research, Oct.
 1, 2013).The most common inclusions were thin films (figure 2A), a combination of needles and reflective platelets (figure 2B) and particle banding (figure 2C).
 In addition, dense particulate planar clouds were arranged mostly parallel to each other and associated with short and long needles (again, see figure 2C).
 Internal growth zones (figure 2D) and twinning features were also found.
 Several types of crystals were identified by Raman spectroscopy, including amphibole, mica, and feldspar.
 Undetermined opaque metallic inclusions were also observed.

 Various advanced analytical techniques were used to characterize the properties of the studied rubies.
-Fourier-transform infrared (FTIR) spectroscopy indicated very strong boehmite in all samples.
+Fourier-transform infrared (FTIR) spectroscopy revealed strong absorption features consistent with boehmite in all samples.
 Other minerals that are normally present in ruby, such as diaspore or kaolinite, were not detected in the studied rubies.

 The trace element concentrations of these rubies were analyzed with laser ablation–inductively coupled plasma–mass spectrometry (LA-ICP-MS) and compared to ruby from other East African sources (table 1).
 The rubies from Longido were extremely rich in Cr and fairly low in Fe compared to other African sources.
 The only East African deposit producing ruby with similar concentrations of chromophores is Maninge Nice in Mozambique, but the facet-grade material from Longido has lower magnesium content on average.
 Other deposits can be separated from Longido based on other trace elements (again, see table 1), although minor overlap cannot be excluded.